Hryniak v. Mauldin and the Future of the Litigation Process (9 Minute Read)

 Both Ms. Assu and her mother presented as genuine truth-telling witnesses.
 They did not claim to remember every detail of what transpired.
 Their evidence had the rough texture of unrehearsed truth.

-The first decision in B.C. to cite Hryniak will certaintly be informative.
+The first decision in B.C. to cite Hryniak will certainly be informative.

 By Salim Hirji Civil Litigation Court Decisions Share: